Open April 18 through September 28, 2014

 - $4 per person (Children under age 2 are free)

-- Zoo members may use their Anywhere Plus passes for admission.
+- Zoo members at the Family Level and above may use their Anywhere Plus passes for admission.

 - Admission is free the first hour the Zoo is open.
 See hours.